stevejiachen/Prince-Theatre/README.md

 Solution:
 1. simple react-router setup for movie list and movie detail pages
 2. using redux for state management and redux-saga for side effect
+3. frontend retry when error occurs
-3. using Material-UI for polishing(saving a bit styling time)
+4. using Material-UI for polishing(saving a bit styling time)